kylemacfarlane/trml2pdf/README.txt

 and more is severely limited and basically is only implemented as far as needed to achieve the popular "page x of y" output.

+Due to the hacky way that forward references are implemented, they do not inherit the styling around them.
+For this reason the <name> tag has x and y attributes to place it, plus fontName, fontSize and fontColor to style it.
+If your template is not too complicated then probably only x and y will be required.

 Check rmls/ex14.rml for a simple example of page numbers, or rmls/ex15.rml for a more complex example using sequences so that the page number can be reset during bulk generation.